6 Festive Christmas Markets in Michigan

 Christmas markets have a 700-year old history in Europe.
 A little bit of this old-world tradition has made its way into the hearts of Michigan families.
 With lights, music, food and gift shopping, start your own holiday tradition at a Pure Michigan Christmas market near you.

 1. Downtown Detroit Markets – Detroit

-Detroit has really pulled out all of the stops to put visitors in the holiday spirit this year!
-With retail, craft, food and other vendors located at over 8 locations throughout the city, there’s so much to see and do this holiday season in the city.
+Detroit has really pulled out all of the stops to put visitors in the holiday spirit!
+With retail, craft, food and other vendors located throughout the city, there’s so much to see and do this holiday season in the city.
 In the heart of all Cadillac Square and Campus Martius Park.
 Inside Cadillac Square you’ll find a charming market of 20 vendors, each in their own transparent and heated booth.
 At the center of this market is the Cadillac Lodge, a toasty getaway filled with plush couches, fireplaces, games and warm winter beverages and snacks!
 After shopping, take a spin around the rink at Campus Martius Park under the lights of the 60-foot, Michigan-grown Norwegian spruce.

 2. Eastern Market – Detroit

 Throughout the end of the year, Detroit’s Eastern Market hosts its Holiday Markets just in time for your holiday needs.
 The Tuesday markets will feature fresh produce, meats and baked goods.
 The Sunday markets will focus on Michigan-made gifts such as jewelry, pottery, art, beauty products, knitwear and more.
 There will also be Christmas trees, wreaths, holiday treats, carolers and gift-wrapping available.